duangle/scopes/doc/dataformat.rst

 Element Types
 -------------

-The Bang parser has been designed for minimalism and recognizes only five element
+The Bangra parser has been designed for minimalism and recognizes only five element
 types:

 * Symbols